thinkingslowly/Schniblets/README.md

 # Schniblets
 Schniblets of code

-This repository is intended to facilitate me on my learning journey.
+This repository is a collection of code Schniblets intended to facilitate me on my learning journey.